A 300 litre solar hot water system provides the majority of the household's water heating needs.

-You can read more about solar hot water and the one shot booster inlcuding any financial assistance that is available here
+You can read more about solar hot water and the one shot booster here.

 Installed on the north facing roof is a 2kW solar photovoltaic power system which generates approximately 3000kWh per annum at its current site – about 800kWh more than the annual household consumption.
 The homeowner will be paid for all the power generated, giving a great return on investment.
-Read here for more information and for details of any current photovoltaic power system offers.
+Read here for more information on photovoltaic power systems.

-A solar air heating system is installed - this uses a large (4.2 X 1 metre) solar collector to heat outside air and a fan then brings the warm, fresh air into the house during the day.
-This is a relatively new technology, the effectiveness of which was closely monitored using temperature loggers inside the house.
+A solar air heating system is installed on the roof.
+This uses a large (4.2 X 1 metre) solar collector to heat outside air and a fan then brings the warm, fresh air into the house during the day.
+This is a relatively new technology, the effectiveness of which was monitored using temperature loggers inside the house.

 The ceiling insulation in the house was improved to create an effective barrier to heat transfer through the ceiling.
 Read more on insulation here.